gpalaciosd/gpalaciosd.github.io/_pages/about.md

 My professional experience also includes over a year as an Economic Specialist for the Department of Economic Indicators at the Central Reserve Bank of Peru.
 I hold a Master's in Economics from the University of British Columbia (UBC) and a Bachelor’s in Economics from Universidad de Piura.

+This summer, I will be joining the Menlo Park office of Analysis Group as an Associate, further applying my expertise in economics and applied data science.

 In my spare time, I enjoy biking, reading sci-fi stories, and listening to and singing along with pop music.
 Recently, I’ve been learning piano and love attempting to play my favorite songs.